 We will seek sign-off at the design stage before moving on to website design or print.
 We create look-and-feel designs, and flexible layouts which adapt to the capabilities of many devices and screen sizes.
 We create static visuals for desktop and – if agreed – mobile designs, which you will be asked to sign-off before your project moves to the build stage.
 You’ll have opportunities to review our work and provide feedback.
-We use Adobe XD for previewing work, as well as emailing visuals.
+We use Adobe XD for previewing work, and email for visuals for print and branding design.

 Once designs are approved and signed off, it becomes more time consuming and/or difficult and ultimately more costly for you to make changes.
 We will supply estimates and costs for any additional work requested prior to carrying this out.

 If you do not sign-off a stage we reserve the right not to proceed to the next stage until your written approval is received.

 We reserve the right to reuse elements of any design work from project to project.
 When we’re commissioned to provide a bespoke design service, we’ll always use our discretion to ensure that designs are recognisable as being unique to your brand.